dbsoft/HandyFTP/readme.txt

 http://hg.dbsoft.org/HandyFTP/

-Changes since 1.0b4:
+Changes since 1.0b5:

-All the Dynamic Windows changes since version 3.1.
+All the Dynamic Windows changes since version 3.2.

-Support for iOS, Android and GTK4.
+Display all file information on iOS and Android as extra instead of abbreviated.

 End: